microsoft/factored-segmenter/README.md

 ```
 without explicit factors for spaces; rather, the space between "hydroxychloroquine" and "works" is implied by the word-boundary factors.

-Hence, words do not carry factors determining space.
-Instead, such factors are carried by punctuation marks.
-Specifically, by default there is always a space between word tokens, and punctuation carries factors stating whether a space surrounding the punctuation should be elided, whether the punctuation should be "glued" to the surrounding token(s).
+Hence, words do not carry factors determining space directly.
+Rather, such factors are carried by punctuation marks.
+By default, there is always a space between word tokens, and punctuation carries factors stating whether a space surrounding the punctuation should be elided, whether the punctuation should be "glued" to the surrounding token(s).
 For example, in the sentence "Hydroxychloroquine works!", the exclamation point is glued to the word to the left, and would be represented by the following factor tuple:
 ```
 {
     lemma = "!",